 Online MSW application fee payment receipt/ snapshot

 For details about the MSW Program and the Fee Structure, kindly read the PROSPECTUS available on the website.

-Please carry your hall tickets and any Identity Proof (eg: Aadhar card) and produce the same to the invigilator.
+Please keep your hall tickets and any Identity Proof (eg: Aadhar card) and produce the same to the invigilator.

 Please preserve the Hall Ticket carefully as it needs to be produced if the candidate is shortlisted for the Interview.

-Candidates must maintain discipline inside the examination hall and follow the instructions given by Invigilator.
+Candidates must maintain discipline during the online examination hall and follow the instructions given by Invigilator.
 Failure to comply with the instructions can lead to disqualification from writing the examination.